Last Updated on

 Schema Code and Featured Snippets

-Along with reshaping your content to more directly address Featured Snippets, you should also be including or enhancing Schema Markup on your website to help the search engines better understand the page content you have developed.
+Along with reshaping your content to more directly address Featured Snippets, you should also be including Schema.org on your website to help the search engines better understand the page content you have developed.

 It is still on Google’s table, and when the time is right they will inevitably address Schema Markup as it applies to Featured Snippets and move it more prominently into play.

 By addressing Schema Markup alongside your Featured Snippet plan now, you won’t lose any ground later if your Featured Snippet gains traction and Google starts enforcing the Schema Markup at a later point, penalizing your Featured Snippet content if there is insufficient Schema Markup to support it.
 Check out this moz.com article on SEO Best Practices Using Schema.